PedroNunes99/Impact-of-Social-Norms-in-the-Among-Us-Game/README.md

 * `AmongUs.txt`: A support file to build the spaceship screen.
 * `auxiliary.py`: A support file containing a few getter functions for the tasks and map recognition.
 * `demo.py`: A file to run our experimental results.
+* `main.exe`: An executable file.

+We also keep some test results in the `Tests_Results/` directory for consultation.

 ### Running and Requirements
 Our project is implemented in [Python](https://www.python.org/downloads/).
 To run our project, you must have the following packages installed: